Mutya Buena: 2017–present: Solo projects and return to Sugababes

 In March 2017, Buena started her own agency with friends.
 The agency is called Colour of Musiq.

-In 2018, Buena was featured on the track called "Game Over" with Rockwell, JSTN and Rico Flames.
+In 2018, Buena was featured on the track "Game Over" with Rockwell, JSTN and Rico Flames.
 She was also featured in the music video.
-Buena has also began undertaking various television projects.
+Buena also began undertaking various television projects.
 She appeared in an episode of MTV's Just Tattoo of Us, and appeared in series 5 of Celebs Go Dating on E4.

-In 2019, she appeared on the fourth series of Celebrity Coach Trip alongside Lisa Maffia.
+In 2019, she participated in the fourth series of Celebrity Coach Trip paired with So Solid Crew member Lisa Maffia.
 The couple won the series.